SGunal/BridgeUpInternship_Website/README.md

 A team goal is to create something cool - Selale
 A team goal is to work together and help each other - Maya

+Maya:
+-  figure out how to use GitHub successfully
+-  don't be discouraged by challenges/setbacks
+-  participate/speak up

 ## PROJECT PLAN

 ##### Part I - Getting Ready